Watch an Introduction Video of SGAT

 Easy Linkway to Temple

-Connecting the temple to additional congregation space for major prayers and festivals
+Connecting the temple to additional congregation spaces for major prayers and festivals

 Cultural Hub (Annex Building)